 Colorado Bankers Life Insurance Company (2019)

 Colorado Bankers Life Insurance Company is a company that sells annuity contracts and some life insurance policies.
 It was placed in rehabilitation by the Superior Court of Wake County, North Carolina, on June 27, 2019.
-This company is part of the Global Bankers Insurance Group, which is part of a larger group of companies known as Global Growth (formerly Eli Global).
+This company is part of the Global Bankers Insurance Group and a larger group of companies known as Global Growth (formerly Eli Global).

 Time Insurance Company (2020)

-Wisconsin Insurance Commissioner Mark Afable filed a petition with the Circuit Court of Dane County, Wisconsin, requesting that Time Insurance Company be placed into rehabilitation.
+Wisconsin Insurance Commissioner Mark Afable petitioned the Circuit Court of Dane County, Wisconsin, requesting that Time Insurance Company be rehabilitated.
 This would mean that the company would get help to become stable again.

 Get help from a licensed financial professional.
 This service is free of charge.